 - Implant 3 - 6 fiducials with a minimum of 2.0 cm spacing between fiducials to minimize uncertainty in measuring rotation.
 They should be placed no more than 5 -6 cm from lesion (20 cm FOV for live images)

 - There must be at least a 15° angle between any grouping of 3 fiducials - not collinear - encompassing the tumor volume

 - In soft tissue, use gold seeds and place 3 - 6 fiducials around the perimeter of the tumor, 2 -3 cm apart.

 - If hardware or other radio-opaque materials are present, place the fiducial above, below or lateral to and not along the axis of the X-ray tracking system (i.e. - Do not place fiducial(s) at or near 45 degrees axial orientation from the potentially obstructing hardware).

 Any fiducial migration will degrade the accuracy of fiducial-based targeting.
-If CyberKnife VSI targeting fiducials migrate more than 1.5 mm from time of CyberKnife CT planning to actual CyberKnife VSI treatment, it may render the patient untreatable without repeating the entire CyberKnife VSI treatment planning process.
+If CyberKnife targeting fiducials migrate more than 1.5 mm from time of CyberKnife CT planning to actual CyberKnife treatment, it may render the patient untreatable without repeating the entire CyberKnife treatment planning process.